Saithe © Paul Naylor

 The Common Fisheries Policy (CFP), set up by the European Commission to manage fish stocks across the EU is widely agreed to have failed to prevent overfishing and to manage our fisheries in a sustainable way.

-Greater effort is now needed to catch fewer and smaller fish, techniques to catch fish can result in a great deal of bycatch and a number of fish stocks are fished beyond limits recommended by scientists resulting in overfishing.
+Techniques to catch fish can result in a great deal of bycatch and a number of fish stocks are being fished beyond sustainable limits.